Skip to main content

 Initial Fees

 • Deposit: Payable when the local employment contract is ready for signature.
+The deposit enables Omnipresent to move forward securely to sign the local employment contract with the employee.
+Trigger [Employee Details Added]

-• First Salary Prepayment: Invoiced on the first day of employment.
+• First Salary Prepayment: The first month’s estimated labour costs are invoiced on the first day of employment.
+Trigger [Employment Start Date]

 10. Get Started with Omnipresent